elenakhas/new_seasalt_challenge/README.md

       * **10. Build the action:**\
          **does:**
-        - uses Azure Blob Storage Upload action from the Marketplace.
+        - uses ```Azure Blob Storage Upload``` action from the Marketplace.
 More info: https://github.com/marketplace/actions/azure-blob-storage-upload

       * **11. Download the model artifact**\
           **does:**
-        - runs action download-artifact@v1.
-More information: https://github.com/actions/download-artifact
+        - runs action ```download-artifact@v1```.
+More info: https://github.com/actions/download-artifact
         - creates a folder with the specified model file in the workspace - this step is necessary for making the file available to the subsequent actions

          **fails**: if the artifact does not exist - wrong name or path\